Skip to content

 xijiang guizhou china

-As with all tourist sites in China, you will need to buy a ticket to enter the village.
-With the ticket, you will also have access to a performance in the main square held daily.
-The performance is not worth it in my opinion.
-You can attend, if you are interested, a much more authentic show (and without political propaganda) in the village of Langde (朗德) about an hour’s drive away.
+As with all tourist sites in China, you must buy a ticket to enter the village.
+With the ticket, you will also have access to a performance in the main square, which is held daily.
+In my opinion, the performance is not worth it.
+If you are interested, you can attend a much more authentic show (and without political propaganda) in the village of Langde (朗德), about an hour’s drive away.

 As for the accommodation, you’ll have a lot of options.
-You can book a guest house in advance using Booking.com, Trip.com (the best option in China), or search for something once you’ve arrived there.
+You can book a guest house in advance using Booking.com or Trip.com (the best option in China) or search for something once you’ve arrived there.
 Remember that breakfast in Chinese hotels is not great.
-Most likely you’ll have to choose between soup noodles and fried rice.
+You’ll likely have to choose between soup noodles and fried rice.

 Langde (朗德): a more authentic experience